PrimeWalkerVN/SA-Notes-Highlights/README.md

 # SA-Notes-Highlights
-Sum up highlights and notes thsy I have been researching to memorize the concept of the interesting things in the software architecture
+Sum up highlights and notes things I have been researching to memorize the concept of the interesting things in the software architecture

 <a name="readme-top"></a>
 [![Contributors][contributors-shield]][contributors-url]